Get the Tata Capital App to apply for Loans & manage your account. Download Now

 4. Multiple Recent Applications

 Every time you apply for credit, it creates a hard inquiry on your credit report.
-If you submit several applications in a short space of time, a lender might see it as financial distress, which is a common reason for credit card rejection.
+If you submit several applications in a short space of time, a lender might see it as financial distress, which is a common credit card rejection reason.

 Lenders often view multiple applications as a sign that you might be struggling to manage your current credit.